 def index():

-When using the cache in a view, you must place the route decorator before the cache decorator.
+When using the cache in a view, the route decorator must be placed before the cache decorator.

-Driver results aren't the only thing that can be cached.
+Controller results are not the only things that can be cached.
 To cache any Python function, simply add a similar decorator to the function definition, as follows:

 @cache.cached(timeout=60, key_prefix='unique_key')